PhPeKe/worldAtlas/DESIGN.md

 All data is aggregated by hand in excel, then saved as csv and converted to json using python.

+JSON will be a list of countries , each country object holds all of its data.
+This data is wrapped in a function that returns the appropriate values given the selection variables.

 ## Component-diagram
 ![Component-Diagram](/doc/design.PNG)